fedbiomed/fedbiomed/docs/developer/ci.md

 Continuous integration uses a [Jenkins](https://www.jenkins.io/) server on `ci.inria.fr`.

-CI tests are triggered automatically by gitlab on a :
+CI tests are triggered automatically on a:

 * merge request to `develop` or `master` branch
 * push in `develop`, `master`, `feature/test_ci` branches (eg: after a merge, pushing a fix directly to this branch)